Fangous/RbxBehaviorTree/README.md

 # RbxBehaviorTree

 A simple behavior tree implementation for Roblox.
+Plugin is currently in development.

 [View docs →](https://fangous.github.io/RbxBehaviorTree/)